flutter/flutter-intellij/CONTRIBUTING.md

 * Open flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
   Note that as of version 60 the project must be opened as a Gradle project.
 Wait for Gradle sync to complete.
   Build it using `Build` | `Build Project`
+* Run the tests from the command line: `bin/plugin test`.
+This ensures the dependencies are downloaded and unpacked into the `artifacts` directory.
+They are needed to run the plugin.
 * Try running the plugin; there is an existing launch config for "Flutter IntelliJ".
 This should open the "runtime workbench", a new instance of IntelliJ with the plugin installed.
 * If the Flutter Plugin doesn't load (Dart code or files are unknown) see above "One-time Dart plugin install"